K40Nano/K40Nano/README.md

 * I: Deletes the buffer.
 Any commands currently in the stack are deleted.
 This includes all commands preceding the I within the same packet.
 This does not reset any modes.
 Turning the laser on with IDS1P then sending any additional I commands does not turn the laser off.
 * R,L: +Y, -Y direction flags.
 Set the direction flags for execution of the directional magnitude.
 * B,T: +X, -X direction flags.
 Set the direction flags for execution of the directional magnitude.
 * M: In compact mode, performs a 45° move in the direction of the last set direction flags.
-(Does nothing in default, R (+Y) gets the magnitude, doing LdistanceTdistanceN in default will do a angle in that mode)
+(Does nothing in default, R (+Y) gets the magnitude, doing LdistanceTdistanceN in default will do an angle in that mode)
 * D,U: Laser On and Laser Off.
 Can be done in default or compact.
 Leaving or entering compact mode turns the laser off.
 When a step is invoked within compact, the laser is also disabled.
 * C,G: Cut, Raster_Step.
 Can be set in default mode (in any order at any point in default), by C overrides the G value and prevents any steps from happening.
 * V: Speedcode.
 Differs a bit by controller board, making some EGV files generally less compatible with each other as they are board dependent.